maximiliankolb/bbs-esports/PITCHME.md

 * terrorists vs counter-terrorists
 * seven active maps with fixed starting areas (spawn-based roles)
 ---
-* ts objectives: destroy target by planting bomb and defending against attackers
+* ts objectives: destroy target by planting bomb (at the a or b spot) and defending against attackers
 * cts objectives: protect targets from being blown up; survive
 ---
 * building your economy